Generic Name: mesna (MES-na)

 - Tell your doctor if your urine turns a pink or red color.

-- Diabetes patients - Mesnex tablets may cause incorrect test results with some urine glucose tests.
-Check with your doctor before you adjust your dose of your diabetes medicine or change your diet.
+- Diabetes patients - Mesnex tablets may cause the results of some tests for urine glucose to be wrong.
+Ask your doctor before you change your diet or the dose of your diabetes medicine.

 - Lab tests, including urine tests, may be performed while you use Mesnex tablets.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant while taking Mesnex tablets, discuss with your doctor the benefits and risks of using Mesnex tablets during pregnancy.
-It is unknown if Mesnex tablets is excreted in breast milk.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using Mesnex tablets while you are pregnant.
+It is unknown if Mesnex tablets is found in breast milk.
 Do not breast-feed while taking Mesnex tablets.

 Possible side effects of Mesnex tablets: